Feb 03, 2022 | 3

 serious-man

-There’s a reason why this is the first factor of EQ!
-Self-awareness is a foundational skill that the other factors build off of; if you don’t have self-awareness, it’s very difficult for you to understand and regulate your own behavior.
+There’s a reason why self-awareness is the first factor of EQ!
+It's a foundational skill that the other factors build on; without it, it’s very difficult to understand and regulate one's behavior.

 Why Is Self-Awareness Important in the Workplace?

-Self-awareness is crucial for your own understanding of yourself, but also others’ understanding of you.
+Self-awareness is crucial for your understanding of yourself, but also for others’ understanding of you.

-If you reveal you have poor self-awareness through an inaccurate assessment of your performance, skewing positive or negative, you will demonstrate a gap in your judgment.
-That can impact the decision making of others around you.
-If your peers see you talking yourself up without the skills to support that self-hype, they’re going to lose trust in your capabilities.
-Just as important; if you are unaware of your actual skill level and are constantly disparaging yourself, you’re going to become an easy target for those looking to take advantage.
+If you reveal poor self-awareness through an inaccurate assessment of your performance, skewing positive or negative, you will demonstrate a gap in your judgment.
+That can impact the decision-making of others around you.
+If your peers see you talking yourself up without the skills to support that self-hype, they might lose trust in your capabilities.
+Just as important, if you are unaware of your actual skill level and are constantly disparaging yourself, you’re going to become an easy target for those looking to take advantage.

 What Does Low Self-Awareness Look Like?